| ||Anthony Ceraulo, M.D. |

 I enjoy travel, exploration, and anything new.
 In terms of medicine, I have a particular interest in sports medicine, and plan to go on to pursue fellowship training after residency.
 I love opportunities covering hockey, baseball, football, and potentially rodeos (still working on that one, courtesy of Andrea).

 Come check out Wake!
 Most of the other people are cooler than I am.

 School of Medicine

-Hey! :) My name is Sydney Clark and I'm really happy and excited to be a second year here at Wake!
+Hey! :) My name is Sydney Clark and I'm really happy and excited to be a third year here at Wake!
 I'm from Charleston, West Virginia, but went to undergrad at High Point University here in North Carolina.
 I then traveled back to WV to attend medical school at West Virginia University.
 Though I do love WV, NC is such an amazing place to live!
 Awesome weather, beautiful scenery, and so much to do!
 In my free time, I enjoy being outside hiking, exercising, doing photography, and spending time with family and friends.
 I also love exploring Winston - there's a ton of great restaurants and live music to check out!

 In the interview trail, I was looking for a program with active and ambitious residents, a strong academic focus, and a palpable passion for family medicine.
 It was obvious at my interview that all of these were true, and it has only proved to be more true while getting to know everyone!
 The people are so compassionate, happy, and genuine, and have a true love for life and learning.
 I am looking forward to hopefully meeting you during interview season!
 Please feel free to email me if you have any questions!